grjsmith/NGDO-Transformation-Framework/README.md

 -----------

-The Next Gen DevOps Transformation Framework is an attempt to provide organisations with a structured approach to transitioning to DevOps working practices.
-The intention is to provide a structured approach that allows organisations to choose which challenge to tackle first and provides clear benefits at every stage.
+The Next Gen DevOps Transformation Framework is an attempt to provide organisations with a structured approach to a DevOps transition.
+The framework should be simply presented so that anyone reading it can understand the nature, complexity of a transition to DevOps.
+Additonally the framework should allow organisations to choose which challenge to tackle first and provide clear benefits at every stage of the transformation.

 The Latest Version
 ------------------